 Put the children away and forget about them….

 Many parents were told to put the children into institutions, forget about them and go away and have more.
-Told the children would never have any connection to people and dint know about emotions so it was not going to harm them in any way.
+Told the children would never have any connection to people and didn’t know emotions, so it was not going to harm them in any way.
 We were told they were incapable of feeling emotions and much less attachment.
+How wrong they were and we knew it even back then.

 Neurodiversity and the old parents movements…

 Most parents didn’t listen, they were Mothers after all.
-Then and now the parents groups are the people carving out the future of this condition.
-Affected how the world views these amazing children.
+Then and now the parents groups are the people carving out the future of this condition, affecting how the world views these amazing children.
 We have come up through the ranks of searching for treatments and cures, therapies and interventions.
-We wanted to help them and that was how we thought that we could.
+We wanted to help them and that was how we thought we could.
 At no time did we want to give away our children, change their personalities or annihilate them.
-All things parents have been accused of from the ranks of those who are now jumping on the bandwagon of the neurodiversity movement.
+All things which Autism parents have been accused of from the ranks of those who are now jumping on the bandwagon of the neurodiversity movement.
 We laid the foundations and carved out that path.
 We fought for rights, funding. therapy provision and understanding and acceptance.
-Parents are not the enemy they have been portrayed as, but have much to learn from these now adult children, some of whom have children of their own.
+Parents are not the enemy they are often portrayed as, while still having much to learn from their adult children, some of whom have children of their own.

 Click on the links below to find out more about… Caroline Goldsmith